Destination Snowflake setup guide #

 You can also choose to use Snowflake’s key pair authentication support for enhanced authentication security instead of using basic authentication via username and password.

-To set up key pair authentication using RSA keys, follow the steps below:
+To set up key pair authentication using RSA keys, follow these steps:

 Generate the private key #